smithlabcode/dnmtools/documentation/docs/diff.md

 ```txt
  -p, -pseudo
 ```
-Add a pseudocount to inputs (default: 1)
+The pseudocount to use (default: 1).

 ```txt
  -A, -nonzero-only
 ```
-process only sites with coveage in both samples
+Process only sites with coveage in both samples.

 ```txt
  -o, -out
 ```
-output file (default: STDOUT)
+The name of the output file (default: stdout.

 ```txt
  -v, -verbose
 ```
-print more run info to STDERR while the program is running.
+Print more information while the command is running.